Ckarles/ansible-serial-unix/README.md

 # ansible-serial-unix

-> Serial connection plugin for unix remote shells
+> Ansible serial connection plugin for unix remote shells

 > Non-blocking IO with threads and queues for "acceptable" performances